michaelking178/AdventureGuild/README.md

 Feature Development Priorities (To-Do):

- - Fix experience generation from the training minigame -- make it dependent on the distance between the center of the shield and the point of the collision.
  - Sort quests by level
- - Implement leveling structure for all characters.
- - Implement Combat, Espionage and Diplomacy experience in all Quests.
+ - Add Combat, Espionage and Diplomacy quests
- - Implement Peasant passive income (?).
+ - Add icons on QuestUI to indicate skill quests and faction quests

 Additional/Ongoing Tasks:

- - Create more quests.
+ - Create more quests and incidents
- - Create more adventurer names.
+ - Create more adventurer names
- - Skill system for adventurers.
+ - Implement rewarded ads: watch an ad to receive a time, exp, reward, etc. bonus